lawremi/Sprocket/README.md

     Height:

-	This sets the height around which the ore will generate
+	This sets the height around which the ore will generate; this is the center of the range.
+"64" is considered ground level; the actual number scales depending on the biome and/or presence of Alternate Terrain Generation.

     Range:

-	This sets the range of heights around the height the ore will generate.
+	This sets the range around the above center height that ores will generate.
+Like the height, this number is scaled based on the biome or presence of ATG.

     Size:

 	This is the vein size multiplier.
-1 is the default.
-Less than 1 (make sure the number is in the form of 0.x) makes the ore deposit smaller.
-More than 1 makes the ore deposit larger.
+1 is the default; nothing is changed.
+Less than 1 (make sure the number is in the form of 0.x) make the ore deposits smaller.
+More than 1 makes them larger.

     Frequency: